eRuaro/eRuaro/README.md

 * 😎 I used to study Competitive Programming with C++

-- ❓ Ask me about anything related to C++, Flutter, and Python
+- ❓ Ask me anything related to C++, Flutter, and Python

 - ⚡ Fun fact: I read a lot of medium blogs 🤠